 - Contract vetting: individual advice on your publishing contracts.

-- Access to the free TA Yahoo discussion group for members only.
+- Access to the free TA email discussion group for members only.

-- Free guides and articles on a range of topics of interest to all writers, including Copyright and Moral Rights, Libel, and Publishing Contracts.
+- Free guides and articles on a range of topics of interest to all writers, including Copyright and Permissions, Fee-Based Assignments and Publishing Contracts.

-Further information and guidance is also available on our Rates and Fees pages
+You can also find further information and guidance on our Rates and Fees pages

-Don't forget that SoA members are entitled to unlimited, personal advice from the SoA advisory team.
+Don't forget that TA members are always entitled to unlimited advice and vetting of individual contracts from the SoA advisory team.